zsoldosp/django-performance-testing/README.rst

   * add timing measurement that can be limited
   * remove uniqueness check for ``collector.id_``, as the problems it caused for testing outweighed its benefit for developer debugging aid
+  * backwards incompatible:

-  * backwards incompatible: change how settings based limits are specified
+    * change how settings based limits are specified
+    * change the worst report data output/data structure

 * 0.1.1 - bugfix release